Inubaka: Recurring characters

 A young otaku, introduced by Suguri to the unconditional love dogs have for people.
-He purchases a French bulldog named "Zidane" and becomes passionate about dog breeds.
+He purchases a French Bulldog, Zidane, and becomes passionate about dog breeds.
 He works as a government employee.
 He had a crush on Chizuru, however this crush quickly ended because of her disrespect for him.
 He puts Zidane on a strict diet due to weight gain and leads "Doga" classes.
 Living with his parents, he dreams of taking Zidane to Paris and making him a show dog.
 His last name references Akihabara's otaku culture.